0x80/firestore-facade/README.md

 ## TODO v1.0

 - [x] Add strict typing for `update` method
-- [x] Generate facade factory function based in collection config
+- [x] Generate facade factory function based on collection config
 - [x] Convert to monorepo with separate CLI and examples packages
 - [x] Implement CLI for facade generator
 - [x] Use peer-dependencies where appropriate